Test Detail

 Hyperglycemia is when the blood glucose level is above the normal range.
 This condition may indicate prediabetes or diabetes and may cause significant health problems.
 Symptoms of hyperglycemia include increased thirst, frequent urge to urinate, weakness, tiredness (fatigue), blurring of vision, and slow wound healing.

-Q. What other tests can be prescribed by your doctor in case the result of blood glucose PP test is not normal?
+Q. What other tests can be prescribed by your doctor in case the result of the blood glucose PP test is not normal?

 Additional tests that may help diagnose diabetes include an HbA1c test, a blood glucose-fasting test, a urine glucose test, a random blood glucose test, and an oral glucose tolerance test.